alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-hello-world.md

 ## String templates

 It's useful to know how to print the contents of variables to standard output.
-You can do this with string templates.
+You can do this with **string templates**.
 You can use template expressions to access data stored in variables and other objects, and convert them into strings.
 A string value is a sequence of characters in double quotes (`"`).
 Template expressions always start with a dollar sign (`$`).